 Add a stock

-Beef, chicken and vegetable stock are all equally effective for diluting strong flavors without adding undesirable notes.
-Note that there is the potential to make your dish watery and bland if you add too much of a thin stock.
+Beef, chicken, and vegetable stock are all equally effective for diluting strong flavors without adding undesirable notes.
+Note that there is the potential to make your dish watery and bland if you add too much thin stock.
 Adjust to taste and use cornstarch or another thickener if necessary.

 Add some lentils